ellolo/bme680-data-recorder/README.md

 Parameters in the above formula are set as follows:

 - ``hum_weight``: importance of humidity in the formula.
-When 0.50 gas and humidity has equal importance.
+When 0.50 gas and humidity have equal importance.
 - ``hum_perfect_air``: value of humidity in perfect environment, typically 40%.
 - ``gas_perfect_air``: value of gas resistance in Ohms in perfect environment condition.
 Higher value corresponds to better air quality.
 This value is set automatically in the code by computing the average of the top 50 gas reading since the start of recording.